 The National Pandemic Safety Regulation for Tourism was signed into law on November 18 of last year and requires tourism operators to be certified in the event of a positive COVID case in Palau, if they are to accommodate visitors from the outside.

-Palau Community College certified 18 trainers from different tourism sectors such as accommodation, restaurants, and tour operations to conduct trainings on the guidelines for the Pandemic Safety Certification targeted towards their specific sectors on January 18 and 19, with sessions conducted by the BOT.
+18 trainers from different tourism sectors such as accommodation, restaurants, and tour operations were trained at Palau Community College by BOT to conduct trainings on the guidelines for the Pandemic Safety Certification targeted towards their specific sectors on January 18 and 19.
 These targeted trainings are tentatively scheduled to begin in February, with at least three sessions for every sector.

 The certification would be applicable to an estimated 300 businesses in Palau, from hotels and restaurants to dive shops.
 The current guidelines for receiving a certification from the BOT include a mixture of hygienic and safety qualifications which must be complied with all the time, and preparations for implementing additional measures if a positive COVID case is detected in Palau.